TiggySkibbles/WebSecurityTesting/README.md

 ## Vulnerability Scanning / Dependency Check

-If you are using the OWASP Dependency-Check tool, you can execute the `start_dc.bat` script.
-Be sure to edit the file to point to your local installation paths and provide your NVD API key either as an environment variable or directly in the script before running.
+A `dependency-check-suppression.xml` file is included in the root directory.
+If you perform software composition analysis (SCA) on this project using the OWASP Dependency-Check tool, be sure to reference this suppression file to ignore known false positives.